kateuj/wellgood_coffee/testing.md

 ## HTML Validator - [W3C](https://validator.w3.org/)

 I put every template page in my site into the HTML validator.
 This was useful to highlight some code errors that I had missed looking through manually.
+I have rectified all valid errors and updated my code during this process.

 ### Home Page